-Demonstration Energy Innovation (DEI):
+Demonstration Energy Innovation (DEI+):

-The DEI is a grant scheme that supports CO2-reducing technologies by financing pilots and demonstration projects.
+The DEI+ is a grant scheme that supports CO2-reducing technologies by financing pilots and demonstration projects.
 Projects can be submitted in the following programme lines:

-- Energy – innovation
+- Energy – efficiency

-- CO2-reduction in the industry
+- Other CO2-reduction measures in industry or electricity sector

 The aim of the HER is to achieve the energy targets for 2030 in a cost-effective manner.
 It is open to a wide range of renewable energy sources.
 The scheme focuses on two types of projects: